Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_draft.md

   and apportion the shortfall against it.
 * Cyber-security and best practices to ensure privacy of market participants by guarding of personally identifiable information data.
-* Escrow services to cover the cost trade participant reneging or defaulting on payment.
+* Payment guarantees or ACH hold until fulfillment to cover the cost trade participant reneging or defaulting on payment.

 # 3. Intended Audience